rolker/project11/documentation/Installation.md

     rostopic echo /udp/position

-## Fetching Project11 ROS Packages (contributor version)
+## Contributing back to Project11

-### TODO update with fork and add remote after normal clone from CCOMJHC for contributor version

-The standard way in "git" to contribute code and other changes back into a repository is to "fork" the repository first.
-This creates a copy of the repository in your own github account that you can modify as you wish.
+The standard way in "github" to contribute code and other changes back into a repository is to "fork" the repository.
+This creates a copy of the repository in your own github account to which you can push modifications as you wish.
 But you cannot modify the code in the forked version of the repository directly, because it is on the github server.
-Rather you make a "clone" of if on your local machine where you can make changes and "push" them back to your forked copy on github.
+Rather you add a remote in the previously cloned copy on your local machine pointing to your github fork.
+You can make changes and "push" them back to your forked copy on github.
 Finally, if you want to contribute your changes back to the original offical CCOMJHC repository you navigate to that repo on github and create a "pull request".
 This is a request for the maintainer of the CCOMJHC repository to "pull" your changes back into the original repository.
 If he/she agrees with your suggested changes, your request will be granted and your code will become part of the official archive.

-Thus instead of simply cloning the repositories as shown above, you may want to first fork them into your own github account and clone them from there.
-You can then set a "remote" upstream head which also allows you to pull changes from the CCOMJHC repository to keep your own version up to date.
+Thus in addition to cloning the repositories as shown above, you may also want to fork them into your own github account and add a remote pointing there.

 ## rviz